 Roseville is a rapidly growing community in northern California about 20 miles from Sacramento.
 The population increased almost 50% between 2000 and 2010 (to 119,000).
 The town has spent tens of millions of dollars to redevelop its aging center.
 As a result it has attracted significant development and is now a shopping and commercial hub for the area.
 Roseville has an extremely ambitious master plan.
 The Vernon Streetscape Project is complete, and its Historic District and Riverside Corridor Streetscape Projects will be next.
 The infrastructure in place and planned has been very attractive for retirees, who are moving to the area in large numbers.
 Among other reasons, there is the potential to get a job here.

-Photo of Galleria courtesy of and per license of Wikipedia and Justin Smith; photo of Roseville Civic Center courtesy of Wikipedia and the City of Roseville.
+Photo of Galleria sign (in the public domain) courtesy of Wikipedia, and photo of Roseville Civic Center courtesy of Wikimedia and the City of Roseville (public domain).

 Watch this short Youtube video prepared by the City of Roseville, California

 Active adult communities (see link at top right) are also being created here as an alternative to the more expensive California coast.
 According to the National Association of Realtors, the median sale price of a home in the Sacramento-Roseville-Arden-Arcade area during the 4th quarter of 2019 was $385,000.

 What is special about Roseville